 On the upper right, click your account name, and then click Billing.

 Why does Online Backup and Recovery Manager show smaller size of an SQL database when processing Microsoft SQL Server backup?

-When backing up MS SQL database, OBRM backup progress often shows a smaller size of the database being backed up (db size = 5.63 MB, backed up size = 2.30 MB).
+When backing up Microsoft SQL Server database, Online Backup and Recovery Manager (OBRM) backup progress often shows a smaller size of the database being backed up (database size = 5.63 MB, backed up size = 2.30 MB).

-This is a normal situation and the reasons are following:
+This is a normal situation and the reasons are the following: